Sanceph 125mg Suspension 30ml

 Interactions with other medicines

-- Tell your doctor about all the medicines, supplements or herbals you are currently taking or might take to avoid any possible interactions.
+- Tell your doctor about all the medicines, supplements, or herbals your child is currently taking or might take to avoid any possible interaction.

-- Especially, if you are taking medicines used to treat cancer, gout (Probenecid), water tablets (ethacrynic acid, furosemide), diabetes (metformin), or other antibiotics.
+- Especially if your child is taking medicines used to treat cancer, gout (Probenecid), water tablets (ethacrynic acid, furosemide), diabetes (metformin), or other antibiotics.

 - Medicines used to thin your blood like warfarin should be used with caution along with Sanceph Suspension as it may increase bleeding.

-- You should let the doctor or the laboratory person know that you are using this medicine while going for a lab test, as this medicine may interfere with the lab tests.
+- You should let the doctor or the laboratory person know that your child is using this medicine while going for a lab test, as this medicine may interfere with the lab tests.

 Storage and disposal